tpoisot/DataSharingPaper/replies.md

 Ref.
 1 argues against JSON as a robust format for data interchange.
 This is a baffling position, for several reasons.
-JSON, over several other formats proposed by the referee, can be validated against schemes.
+JSON, over several other formats proposed by the referee, can be validated against schemes (in addition to the fact that, contrary to CSV, it has a formal specification).
 This ensures that the data are syntactically correct.
 In addition, the scheme describes the data format and typing, and as such serves as its own data-specification.
 Although a JSON object is, as the ref. says, not self-descriptive, the combination of JSON and a scheme, with the possibility of automatic validation, is.
 Regardless of the quality check allowed by JSON + schemes, this format emerged as a *de facto* standard for API, which already are the favorite way to interact with large, open datasets. **We reinforced the case for JSON in the paper**.

 The referee point abou *archiving* vs. *sharing* reflects its own opinion.
 As this is an opinion paper, we take the risk of irritating some readers by our